Belmont desalination plant

 As one of the few water source options not dependent on rainfall, desalination was identified in the 2022 Lower Hunter Water Security Plan as a key action to help us to continue to support our customers and communities with a safe and reliable water source regardless of changes in weather or climate.

-We recently submitted a Modification Report to the NSW Department of Planning, Housing and Infrastructure (DPHI) seeking approval to build and operate a permanent desalination plant at Belmont.
-The Modification Report was on public exhibition during January and February 2024.
-Feedback received during the exhibition was considered and addressed in a Submissions Report.
+In January 2024 we submitted a Modification Report to the NSW Department of Planning, Housing and Infrastructure (DPHI) seeking approval to build and operate a permanent desalination plant at Belmont.
+Following a public exhibition of the Modification Report, and our response to submissions received, the Belmont Desalination Plant received approval to proceed to construction in August 2024.
 A full copy of the EIS Modification Report and the Submissions Report can be downloaded from the NSW Government’s Major Projects website.

-With planning approval now in place, we expect construction to start from late 2024.
+With planning approval in place, construction is underway.
 On completion, the plant will form part of the Lower Hunter’s water supply system for the future.

 To support the desalination project, two new water mains also need to be constructed to distribute the treated water from the plant to our customers and network.
 More information about these water mains can be found on the Belmont Water Mains project page.

-In line with our planning approvals, we are establishing a Community Consultative Committee to engage with community and key stakeholders during construction and early operation of the plant.
+In line with our planning approvals, we have established a Community Consultative Committee to engage with community and key stakeholders during construction and early operation of the plant.

 The Community Consultative Committee is not a decision-making or regulatory body; it performs an advisory and consultative role.
 The purpose of the committee is to: